-Magnesium deficiency can be the root cause behind chronic migraines and headaches.
+Magnesium deficiency can be the root cause of chronic migraines and headaches.
 Correct the deficiency, end the migraines.
-Magnesium supplements (or magnesium oil) can even get rid of a headache that’s already begun as well.
+Magnesium supplements (or magnesium oil) can even get rid of a headache that’s already begun.
 Learn more about magnesium here.

 14. Cold packs.

 Whether an ice pack or a cool washcloth, cold can definitely ease headache pain.
 The back of the neck or the forehead are the best places to apply your cold pack.
 Try 10 minutes on and 10 minutes off until you feel relief.